tfrce/call-widget/README.md

 You can view a basic example of the form on our [example.html](http://tfrce.github.io/call-widget/example/example.html).

+On success the `div#tf-call-widget-success` will be shown and the form hidden.

+Feel free to remove the external style sheet, if you would like to add your own styles.
+Error messages are done in the css using `:after` pseudo class.

 ## Direct API Access

 You don't need to use our Javascript and can view the [full documentation](http://github.com/tfrce/call-congress) of the call-congress API or even run up your own call-congress server.
+Use Github issues to get in touch!